Defining and classifying TQFTs via surgery: Parameterized Cerf decompositions

-Hence, the Morse datum~$(f,\ub,v)$ gives rise to a well-defined parameterized Cerf decomposition that we denote by~$\CC(f,\ub,v)$, up to possibly replacing a framed sphere~$\SS$ with~$\ol{\SS}$.
-The following result states that this assignment is surjective.
+Hence, the Morse datum~$(f,\ub,v)$ gives rise to a well-defined parameterized Cerf decomposition that we denote by~$\CC(f,\ub,v)$, up to possibly replacing a framed sphere~$\SS$ with~$\ol{\SS}$, and up to the ambiguity explained in Remark~\ref{rem:dependence}.
+The following result, which is a slight extension of \cite[Theorem~3.12]{Milnor} to include the parametrization, states that this assignment is surjective.

 \begin{lem} Let~$\CC$ be a parameterized Cerf decomposition of the oriented cobordism~$W$.
 Then there exists a Morse datum~$(f,\ub, v)$ inducing~$\CC$. \end{lem}